Fox Family Stories

 Close Beside Them

-Once you know who the Lebows were, you start seeing them everywhere in the family's first American decade.
+Once I knew who the Lebows were, I started seeing them everywhere in the family's first American decade.
 In 1911, when Harry's sister Bessie was married at 274 Cherry Street in Manhattan, one of the two witnesses who signed the certificate was Samuel Lebow: Sivia's brother, by our best identification.

 1911 Manhattan marriage certificate of Bessie Fox; the witness line is signed Samuel Lebow